malaksoubai/comp423-course-notes/docs/tutorials/go-setup.md

   "postCreateCommand": "go mod init github.com/<your-username>/go-project" }
 ```
+4. Save your changes and open the **Command Palette** in VS Code (Ctrl+Shift+P or Cmd+Shift+P on Mac).

+5. Search for and select **Dev Containers: Rebuild and Reopen in Container**.
+This step may take some time.

 ## PART3.
 Write some code

-1. check go version
+1. After the container reloads, check that Go was sucessefully installed (see PART 0):

 ```bash
 go version
 ```

+2. Create a new file called ```tutorial.go```

-2. Paste the following code into your file and save the file.
+3. Paste the following code into your file and save the file.

 ```go
 package main